oneapi-src/vertical-search-engine/README.md

 ### Re-ranking

 In this reference kit, we focus on the document retrieval aspect of building a vertical search engine to obtain an initial list of the top-K most similar documents in the corpus for a given query.
 Often times, this is sufficient for building a feature rich system.
-However, in some situations, a 3rd component,  the re-ranker, which is not included in this reference kit, could be added to the search pipeline to improve results.
-In this architecture, for a given query, the *document retrieval* step will use one model to rapidly obtain a list of the top-K documents (as shown in this reference kit), followed by a *re-ranking* step which will use a different model to re-order the list of K retrieved documents before returning to the user.
+However, in some situations, a 3rd component,  the re-ranker, could be added to the search pipeline to improve results.
+In this architecture, for a given query, the *document retrieval* step will use one model to rapidly obtain a list of the top-K documents, followed by a *re-ranking* step which will use a different model to re-order the list of K retrieved documents before returning to the user.
 The second re-ranking refinement step has been shown to improve user satisfaction, especially when fine-tuned on a custom corpus, but may be unnecessary as a starting point for building a functional vertical search engine.
-To extend this reference implementation with re-ranking, we direct you to https://www.sbert.net/examples/applications/retrieve_rerank/README.html for further details on implementation where Intel® oneAPI optimizations can also be applied to speed up re-ranking models.
+To know more about re-ranker, we direct you to https://www.sbert.net/examples/applications/retrieve_rerank/README.html for further details.
+In this reference kit we use `cross-encoder/ms-marco-MiniLM-L-6-v2` model as re-ranker.
+For more details about different re-ranker models visit https://www.sbert.net/docs/pretrained-models/ce-msmarco.html.

 ### Key Implementation Details